Tigers vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- In 12 starts this season, he's earned a quality start in three of them.

-- Nelson has made nine starts of five or more innings in 12 chances this season, and averages 5.1 frames when he pitches.
+- Gallen has pitched five or more innings in three straight games and will look to extend that streak.

-- He has made 12 appearances and finished one of them without allowing an earned run.
+- He has made 13 appearances and finished five of them without allowing an earned run.

 |Opponent